-- donations of food, activity ingredients/supplies, or decorations; and/or,
+- Donations of food, activity ingredients/supplies, or decorations

 - Use our Bat Template to cut bats from black construction paper.
 Suspend them throughout the party area using clear nylon thread.
 Hanging the bats at various heights and in groups will give the illusion that they're flying.
 Also, consider giving special attention to areas where the bats will sway in the air, such as by windows, doors and air vents.